Cumulocity-IoT/cumulocity-devicemanagement-agent/README.md

 Before running the agent some manual steps need to be taken

-1. Manually put the [config file](./config/agent.ini) into /root/.cumulocity
+1. Manually put the [config file](./config/agent.ini) and the [DM_Agent.json](./config/DM_Agent.json) into ~/.cumulocity folder. ~ stands for the current user folder.
+The SmartRESTTemplate will be automatically uploaded on first start.

 You can run the agent by executing (as root, otherwise add "sudo")